 A female pelvic medicine and reconstructive surgeon may also be known as a urogynecologist.
 If you are experiencing incontinence or other symptoms that might be related to a pelvic floor disorder, set up an appointment with an experienced urogynecologist today.
 Both urologists and gynecologists can pursue subspecialty training, a specialist who performs female pelvic medicine and reconstructive surgery may also be known simply as a urologist or a gynecologist—ask about their experience and outcomes performing female pelvic organ surgery.

-There are 51 specialists practicing Female Pelvic Medicine & Reconstructive Surgery in New Jersey with an overall average rating of 4.2 stars.
-There are 48 hospitals in New Jersey with affiliated Female Pelvic Medicine & Reconstructive Surgery specialists, including Morristown Medical Center, Cooper University Hospital and Hackensack University Medical Center.
+There are 51 specialists practicing Female Pelvic Medicine & Reconstructive Surgery in New Jersey with an overall average rating of 4.3 stars.
+There are 61 hospitals in New Jersey with affiliated Female Pelvic Medicine & Reconstructive Surgery specialists, including Hackensack University Medical Center, Riverview Medical Center and Cooper University Hospital.